GeorgeBernard/PP265-EL/leadership-map/tmp/leadership-map.md

 ### The Shepard and The Drove

 It is somewhat problematic to refer to people as sheep, but what I want to focus on is the approach of the shepherd.
-The shepard drives the flock.
+The Shepard drives the flock.
 Another name for a sheep collective is literally a **Drove**.
 What does this mean for the community.
 It means the sheep are driven by the stick.
 The sheep are in a state of stress, forced to move to the places the shepherd wants them to.